PPF-Alpine/ER_paleoclimate_comparison/README.md

 Data products from our analysis are stored in the Data folder.
 This data is ours and needs to be credited when used for other research:

 - delta_t
-  	- description
+  	- ∆T values of each paleoclimate model at every proxy location

 - delta_t_diff
-  	- description
+  	- calculated difference in ∆T values between paleoclimate models and proxy data

 - mountains_xy
-  	- description
+  	- longitude (x) and latitude (y) values for each GMBA mountain range

-- **TO ADD: suzettes biome**
+- alpine_biome_temp_delimitation
-  	- description
+  	- shapefile containing temperature values across the globe at which the alpine biome currently exists

 # Funding
 This research has been developed for the [PPF-Alpine project](https://mountainsinmotion.w.uib.no/) and is funded by the [Trond Mohn Stiftelse](https://mohnfoundation.no/prosjekt/suzette-flantua/) and [University of Bergen](https://www.uib.no/en/bio)